×

 Is there a lot of diversity?
 Are people in Stavanger accepting of differences?

 "Stavanger is a diverse city, with people from many different backgrounds and cultures living and working there.
 The city is known for its acceptance of differences, and people from all walks of life are welcomed and respected.
-Stavanger is a vibrant and open-minded city, and its citizens are proud of its diversity," said one expat in Stavanger.
+Stavanger is a vibrant and open-minded city, and its citizens are proud of its diversity," wrote one member in Stavanger.

 Get Quote